Erik-Soluna/MaintDashboard/EQUIPMENT_DEPENDENCY_MAP_GUIDE.md

 ## Overview

-The Equipment Dependency Map provides an interactive visual representation of equipment connections and dependencies.
+The Equipment Dependency Map provides an interactive visual representation of equipment connections and dependencies organized by customer.
+Each customer has their own dedicated map showing their equipment hierarchy.
 When upstream equipment goes offline, all downstream equipment automatically shows as "cascade offline" on the map.

+## Customer-Specific Maps

+The map view displays **multiple customer maps**, each showing:
+- All equipment belonging to that customer
+- Connections between the customer's equipment
+- Location hierarchy (sites and sub-locations)
+- Real-time cascade offline visualization

+### Viewing Maps
+- **All Customers**: Default view shows all customer maps in separate sections
+- **Single Customer**: Use the dropdown selector to view only one customer's map
+- Each customer section shows equipment count, offline count, maintenance count, and location count

 ## Features